• Home

 • Our residents typically spend four months as a PGY1, three months as a PGY2, and three months as a PGY3 on the General Medical Wards, approximately equally divided between The Miriam Hospital and Rhode Island Hospital.
 They spend one month each in their PGY-1 and PGY-2 years at the Providence VA Medical Center.
 These experiences allow the residents to develop their skills in inpatient medicine, seeing a wide variety of problems, in a position of direct responsibility.

-Resident Voices - Med B Geographic Wards - Tina Zhang, MD PGY-3
+Resident Voices - Med B Geographic Wards - Maria Vromans, MD, GIM PGY-2

-Resident Voices - Miriam Inpatient Wards - Jon Winkler, MD PGY-3
+Resident Voices - Miriam Inpatient Wards – Jessica Brar, MD, CAT PGY-3

 • Sub Specialty Inpatient Services